Corporate GovernanceCorporate Governance

 (1) Independence from parent company

-In conducting business activities, matters regarding business expansion, all aspects of operations, marketing and sales activities of each business are decided independently by the Company, excepting matters classified as "material items to be resolved" that is notified beforehand to the parent company, GMO Internet Group, Inc. Furthermore, the independence of management is determined to be secured and that concurrent positions held by Directors from GMO Internet Group do not impede the indigenous decisions of the management.
+In conducting business activities, matters regarding business expansion, all aspects of operations, marketing and sales activities of each business are decided independently by the Company, excepting matters classified as "material items to be resolved" that is notified beforehand to the parent company, GMO Internet Group, Inc. Furthermore, the independence of management is determined to be secured and that concurrent positions held by Directors from GMO Internet Group do not impede the autonomous decisions of the management.

 The following is the policies and views regarding group management espoused by the parent company.

-"The Company considers that the basis of group management is the distribution of authority and to pursue group-wide synergies based on the idea that self-reliant organizational operation through a flat organization is the effective management structure in a rapidly-changing Internet market.
+The Company considers that the basis of group management is the distribution of authority and to pursue group-wide synergies based on the idea that self-reliant organizational operation through a non-hierarchical organization is the effective management structure in a rapidly-changing Internet market.

-By sharing the GMO-ism, while respecting the independence of above listed subsidiaries, Directors and partners (employees) maintain and enhance awareness of laws and regulations, ethics, etc. on an ongoing basis, are encouraged to work together, as well as generate group-wide synergies, so as to further enhance the corporate value of the Company.
+By thoroughly sharing and instilling the GMO-ism, while respecting the independence of above listed subsidiaries, Directors and partners (employees) maintain and enhance awareness of laws and regulations, ethics, etc. on an ongoing basis, are encouraged to work together, as well as generate group-wide synergies, so as to further enhance the corporate value of the Company.

 "In order to enhance the corporate value of the entire Company, the Company pays sufficient attention to the status and compliance for laws and regulations at the listed subsidiaries and will provide advice and support, when and where necessary, on certain matters concerning compliance, building internal control systems, etc., as the parent and major shareholder of the listed subsidiaries.